stnolting/neorv32-verilog/README.md

 ### Notes

-* GHDL synthesis generates an unoptimized plain Verilog netlist without any (technology-specific) primitives.
+* GHDL synthesis generates an unoptimized plain Verilog code without any (technology-specific) primitives.
 However, optimizations will be performed by the synthesis tool (e.g. mapping to FPGA primitives like block RAMs).
 * The interface of the resulting NEORV32 Verilog module lists all inputs first followed by all outputs.
 * The original NEORV32 module hierarchy is preserved as well as most (all?) signal names, which allows easy inspection and debugging